cs1302uga/cs1302-tutorials/web/http.rst

 Name     Description
 =======  ================================================================================
 |ex1|_   Get image data to construct a JavaFX ``Image`` object.
-|ex2|_   Get license data using the GitHub API, then parse the JSON response using Gson.
+|ex2|_   Get license data using the GitHub API, then parse the JSON-formatted string in
+         the response body using Google's Gson library.
-|ex3|_   Get results from the iTunes Search API, then parse the JSON response using Gson.
+|ex3|_   Get results from the iTunes Search API, then parse the JSON-formatted string in
+         the response body using Google's Gson library.
 =======  ================================================================================

 To run an example, use the provided ``compile.sh`` script along with the